-- "It would be faster and easier to tell if it was received" - "Because it would help make sure people's votes are counted" - "It would ensure that everyone in the rest of Canada can ensure their vote is received on time."
+"It would be faster and easier to tell if it was received" "Because it would help make sure people's votes are counted" "It would ensure that everyone in the rest of Canada can ensure their vote is received on time"

-Overall, the survey data suggest that respondents in Nunatsiavut, and in the Canadian Constituency more specifically, are open to the introduction of electronic voting methods.
-There are considerable concerns with the current mail voting system, notably that votes may not be received or counted due to logistical considerations.
-At the same time, there is support for both internet and telephone voting, based upon the belief that new methods would make voting more convenient, and would ensure that votes are properly counted.
+On the whole, the survey data suggest that respondents in Nunatsiavut, and in the Canadian Constituency more specifically, are open to the introduction of electronic voting methods.
+There are considerable concerns with the current mail voting system, largely based upon concerns that votes may not be received or counted due to logistical considerations.
+At the same time, there is support for both internet and telephone voting, based upon the belief that new methods would make voting more convenient, and that it would ensure that votes are properly counted.

 Though there was some self-selection in the survey, and a limited number of participants, we see very little resistance to the introduction of online and telephone voting.